 Labour relations management training is very important in organizations, especially those organizations that have a unionized workforce.
 This training should also include supervisors.

-Most management training usually involves 'how to manage people' or 'how to motivate workers', but they seldom receive training in collective bargaining or taught about the role that unions can play in maintaining a stable working environment.
+Most management training usually involves 'how to manage people' or 'how to motivate workers', but they seldom receive training in collective bargaining or are taught about the role that unions can play in maintaining a stable working environment.

-This lack of training is often evident in some negotiating sessions where inexperienced managers have to go up against well-trained and experienced union negotiators.
+This lack of LR training is often evident in some negotiating sessions where inexperienced managers have to go up against well-trained and experienced union negotiators.
 This situation can have a significant impact on the outcome of a bargaining session.

 To overcome this danger, managers should receive on-the-job negotiating skills training to a level where they can deal competently with experienced shop stewards or union negotiators.